California Red Light Accident Lawyers

 - Gather evidence by taking notes, photos, and videos.
 Capture the accident scene from various angles, including road conditions, weather, and traffic signals.
 Highlight any injuries or property damage as well.

 - Report the accident to the insurance company.
-Follow their protocol to ensure you’re eligible for a claim.
+Follow their protocol to remain eligible for a claim.

-- Hire our red light accident lawyers in California.
+- Consider speaking with our red light accident lawyers in California.
 Victims have to go through various processes to pursue justice and compensation.
-We’ll handle all of them so you can focus on your recovery instead.
+We can assist in these legal aspects so victims may be able to focus on their recovery.

 Frequently Asked Questions About Red Light Accidents In California

 Under California laws, the concept of negligence determines liability in a red light accident.
-Our lawyers will consider all the factors surrounding the event to pinpoint all potentially negligent parties.
+Our lawyers can help establish liability against potentially negligent parties.

 The most common conclusion is that the driver who runs the red light is primarily at fault.
 However, liability can also extend to other parties, such as: